switch2osm/switch2osm/docs/en/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

 ### Creating scripts to apply updates

 Next, we'll create somewhere for expiry logfiles to be written and scripts to apply any pending updates and expire any affected tiles.
-When we expire a tile we can rerender it, mark it as dirty, or delete it.
+When we expire a tile we can rerender it, mark it as `dirty`, or delete it.

 ```sh
 sudo mkdir /var/log/tiles